wp-plugins/add-to-any/README.txt

 == Screenshots ==

-1. Share/Save sharing button, with the Open Share Icon
+1. Large vector sharing buttons (SVG icons) are pixel-perfect on Retina and high-DPI dispays
+2. Share/Save sharing button features Facebook, Twitter, and a universal sharing icon
-2. Drop-down universal sharing menu that appears instantly when visitors use the share button
+3. Drop-down universal sharing menu that appears instantly when visitors use the share button
-3. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email applications
+4. Email tab, with direct links to the most popular web-based emailers' auto-filled Compose page, a web-based sender for use with any email address, and a link for desktop email applications
-4. Settings panel
+5. Settings panel
-5. Color chooser for your universal sharing menu
+6. Color chooser for your universal sharing menu

 == Changelog ==

+= 1.2 =
+* Large sharing buttons (major new feature!)
+ * Scalable vector icons (SVG icons)
+ * Mobile ready
+ * Retina and high-DPI ready
+ * Customizable through CSS code (effects, height & width, border-radius, and much more)
+ * Support for older browsers (reverts gracefully to PNG)
+ * Large icons are available for the most popular services right now.
+More services will roll out soon
+* Adjust CSS for large icons
+* Remove old Internet Explorer stylesheet for rollover opacity effect
+* Add Icon Size options to settings
+* Defaults and settings adjustments
+* Simplify labels in settings

 = 1.1.6 =
 * Add App.net
 * Add Outlook.com (formerly Hotmail)